bartekwozniak93/addressbook-level2/doc/LearningOutcomes.md

     + Jean Wong [client]
     ```
 * To support (ii) above, implement an Association Class called `Tagging` as given in the diagram below. <br>
-  Each `Tagging` object will represent an adding or deleting of a tag for a specific person that happened
+  Each `Tagging` object will represent an adding or deleting of a tag for a specific task that happened
   during that session.<br>
   <img src="images/TaggingClass.png" width='400' />